 Problem #6 – Overheating

 The best way to deal with overheating is to remove the filth inside the Mac.
 Dust and dirt accumulate quite fast, and they lead to various problems, such as internal hardware damages, loud fan noises, and overheating.
+You can keep reading for more information.

 You will find that some people suggest a cooling pad.
 The accessory is great, and it helps maintain proper Macbook temperatures.
 Nevertheless, you should still prioritize removing the filth inside the Macbook.